-Laboratory testing indicates that the near surface soils possess a high potential for collapse when inundated by water.
-These soils also possess a moderate potential for consolidation when exposed to load increases in the range of those that will be exerted by the foundations of the new structure.
+Laboratory testing indicates that some of the near surface soils possess a potential for collapse when exposed to moisture infiltration.
+Some of these soils also possess a potential for consolidation when exposed to load increases in the range of those that will be exerted by the foundations of the new structure.
 The recommended remedial grading will remove most of these soils from within the zone of influence of the new foundations.
 The native alluvium that will remain in place below the recommended depth of overexcavation will not be significantly influenced by the foundation loads of the new structure.
 Provided that the recommended remedial grading is completed, the post construction settlements of the proposed structure are expected to be within tolerable limits.